erjosito/whoami/README.md

 echo "Point your web browser to http://${aks_sqlweb_ip}"
 ```

-### Lab 4.1: protect the AKS cluster with network policies
+### Lab 4.1: protect the AKS cluster with network policies - WORK IN PROGRESS

 As our AKS cluster stands, anybody can connect to both the web frontend and the API pods.
 In Kubernetes you can use Network Policies to restrict ingress or egress connectivity for a container.
 Sample network policies are provided in this repository, in the [k8s](k8s) directory.